In Blog

 • If you’ve made a long-distance move, you’ll need a new driver’s license and will need to register your vehicle.

 • Stop by your local city or township hall to register to vote.
-Local governments often have welcome packets with useful information for newcomers, like the location of the library, parks and recreation services, and community events.
+Local governments often have welcome packets with useful information for newcomers, such as the location of the library, parks and recreation services, and community events.

 • Families with children will need to register with the school district.
 If you’ve moved during the summer, talk with the school administrator about scheduling a tour for your child(ren) and meeting teacher(s) prior to the fall start.

 • Take a walk or drive around your neighborhood to find other useful resources: grocery stores, pharmacies, hospitals, post offices, and police and fire departments.
-Look for personal essentials like the coffee shop, gas station, dry cleaners, and shopping areas.
+Look for personal essentials, including coffee shops, gas stations, dry cleaners, and shopping areas.

 In the first few weeks after your move, begin building relationships.
 Most people like to help newcomers become part of the community, so don’t be reluctant to ask questions.